 Term to Maturity

 1 5 10 15 20

-December 30, 2012 22.9% 22.9% 24.0% 23.5% 22.9%

 December 30, 2013 30.2% 25.0% 22.5% 23.3% 23.0%

+December 30, 2014 42.3% 39.3% 38.4% 34.7% 32.5%

 Source: Bloomberg

-A 1-factor Libor Market model (LMM) has been used to produce scenarios for interest rates while last year an extended CIR was used.
-Model volatility parameters are chosen so that the interest rate model fits the market swaption volatilities: since it is not possible to achieve a perfect fit over the whole surface, the fitting was restricted to the options with expiry from 3 to 25 years and maturity from 5 to 15 years.
+A 1-factor Libor Market model (LMM) has been used to produce scenarios for interest rates.
+Model volatility parameters are chosen so that the interest rate model fits the market swaption volatilities: since it is not possible to achieve a perfect fit over the whole surface, the fitting was restricted to the options with expiry from 3 to 25 years and maturity from 5 to 20 years.

 Mediolanum's segregated portfolios contain only limited equity and property components for which returns were modelled using a time dependent volatility Black-Scholes model, where the volatility parameters were set to reflect the prices of at-the-money options with constant implied volatility.
-The equity component has been linked to FTSE40 (MIB) index, while the property component was proxied using the SX86P Index (since market data for property volatility was not available).
-The volatility values are 24.53% and 11.03% respectively (last term volatility available on Bloomberg at 31 December 2013).
+The equity component has been linked to FTSEMIB index, while the property component was proxied using the SX86P Index (corresponding to EUROSTOXX600 Real Estate since market data for property volatility was not available).
+The volatility values are 22.28% and 14.69% respectively (last term volatility available on Bloomberg at 31 December 2014).